Location: Ischia, Italy

 You will leave every day to sail, according to the project and weather conditions.
 Your duties onboard consist of helping researchers monitoring dolphins.
 Dolphin behaviour is recorded together with geographic position, group size, group composition, group formation, surface activity patterns and duration of surfacing intervals.
 Behavioural sampling is coupled with acoustic recording of dolphin vocalisations, in order to relate the sounds produced by the animals to different behavioural activities.
 Navigation data are collected in order to estimate dolphins relative sighting frequencies.
 You will also help record the presence of sea turtles, tuna, swordfish, fish schools, mantas, moonfish and marine birds.

-Get on board with this unique project and gain invaluable research, monitoring, and evaluation skills, while enjoying Italian wine (included in the project fee) and the clear waters of the Med.
+Get on board with this unique project and gain invaluable research, monitoring, and evaluation skills, while enjoying Italian wine and the clear waters of the Med.

 Travel & Accom.